Marathon meal plan - Saturday

-Be sure to eat lots of easily digestible carbohydrates the day before your event, says sports nutritionist James Collins...
+Be sure to eat lots of easily digestible carbohydrates the day before the big event, says sports nutritionist James Collins...

 Overall dietary guidelines:

-These tasty tapas snacks are ready in just 5 minutes, the perfect accompaniment for a drinks party.
+These tasty tapas snacks are ready in just five minutes.

 Find more expert advice and answers to your training questions in our marathon hub.